What kinds of workplaces are subject to Tennessee workplace smoking laws?

 In Tennessee, in what parts of the workplace is smoking prohibited?
 Where is smoking permitted?

 Smoking is prohibited in all enclosed workplaces.
-Smoking is permitted in nonenclosed spaces, including outdoor patios and areas not accessible to the public.
+All employers may permit smoking in nonenclosed spaces, including outdoor patios.
+Employers with three or fewer employees may allow smoking in areas not accessible to the public.

 What are the requirements for designated smoking areas in Tennessee workplaces?